Dashboard Member settings

 Get started

-Since 1 December 2022, the Renting Homes (Wales) Act 2016 (the Act) has changed how residential property is rented and managed in Wales.
+On 1 December 2022, the Renting Homes (Wales) Act 2016 (the Act) changed how residential property is rented and managed in Wales.
+Most prominently, the Act created ‘occupation contracts’.

 For more information on letting properties, read Renting property.

-Since 1 December 2022, most people in Wales will rent residential property under an occupation contract.
-This is an agreement between the landlord and the contract holder.
-Most of those who previously rented residential property under an assured shorthold tenancy agreement or licence will have their contract converted to an occupation contract.
+From 1 December 2022, most people in Wales have rented residential property under an occupation contract.
+This is a type of tenancy agreement, which is a contract between a landlord and a contract holder.
+Most people who previously rented residential property under an assured shorthold tenancy (AST) agreement will have had their contracts converted to occupation contracts when occupation contracts were introduced.

 For more information, read Occupation contracts in Wales.